+Minimum Progress Criteria for Revisiting Plan Milestones

+This Plan contains several milestones that will be carefully tracked and monitored over time to determine if sufficient progress is being made to meet plan goals/pollutant reductions.
+The following criteria will be used to determine if Plan milestones and reduction goals should be revised due to minimal progress achieved:

+Less than 25% of planned cropland practices or estimated load reductions are met by year 5.

+Less than 25% of funding is available/awarded to implement plan by year 5.

+Less than 25% of funding for conservation staff is awarded/available by year 5.

+Conservation staff shortages occur and technical assistance resources are limited for two years between years 1-5.

-PP....ater Quality Monitoring Components
+Water Quality Monitoring Components and Milestones

 With the addition and relocation of monitored tributaries beginning in late 2017, approximately 90% of the watershed is being monitored for phosphorus loading, among other water quality and quantity parameters.

-haveto water quality
+The GLSD has committed for the next ten years to continuing to fund water quality monitoring at a minimum of the two major inlets to Green Lake: Silver Creek and County Highway K. Water quality monitoring will be expanded as funds allow.

+WDNR water quality biologists will be consulted with annually by the LMPT, GLC-LCD, and others to confirm which sub-basins have substantial BMPs and to determine if more specific follow up water quality monitoring is warranted.

-Calculations of future phosphorus loading from the remaining ungauged areas will be extrapolated from relationships found using Baumgart’s 2015 SWAT model [48].water qualityP, PlP20-
+Calculations of future phosphorus loading from the remaining ungauged areas will be extrapolated from relationships found using Baumgart’s 2015 SWAT model [48].

+Below are some water quality milestones for this Plan (which reflect EPA’s element 7, 8, and 9 criteria).
+These milestones will be used in tandem with other criteria to evaluate Plan implementation over the Plan’s 20-year schedule.

 Table 37.
 Water quality milestones for this Plan (which reflect EPA’s element 7, 8, and 9 criteria) on a sub-watershed scale.
 These milestones will be used in tandem with other criteria to evaluate Plan implementation over the Plan’s 20-year schedule.